unic/discoverswiss.infocenter/README.md

     $config
 );
 $id = "id_example"; // string | Use property identifier of Award to get single object.
-$ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the api.
-Get it on developer.discover.swiss.
+$ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the API.
+Get it on (Developer portal)[https://developer.discover.swiss].
-$project = "project_example"; // string | Required - Use this property to filter objects by a specific project.
+$project = "project_example"; // string | Required.
+Use this property to filter objects by a specific project.
 All partners must provide their project code in this parameter.
-$select = "select_example"; // string | Pass list of object properties to query
+$select = "select_example"; // string | Comma-separated list of properties to include in the response.
 $accept_language = "accept_language_example"; // string | Two-letter language code to get localized properties.
-$accept_timezone = "accept_timezone_example"; // string | Time zone ID to apply its offset to dates and time
+$accept_timezone = "accept_timezone_example"; // string | Time zone ID to apply its offset to dates and time.
 $scope = "scope_example"; // string | Value scope.
 Some providers support different values for different client targets.
 Has an effect on some multilingual values (name, description, etc.).

 try {